 Who's Your Neighbour?

 In the story of the Good Samaritan, Jesus goes on to explain how a Gentile was beaten, stripped, and left to die on the side of the road.

 The Gentile was suffering and yet people just kept walking by ignoring his pain, one was even a priest.
-But, because Gentiles where low class in society, didn’t want to be seen associating with him or take the time to help save his life.
+But, because Gentiles where low class in society, he didn’t want to be seen associating with him or take the time to help save his life.

 Someone’s Life Depends On You

 Being a good neighbour to those around you isn’t just about doing something when you feel like it, or to make yourself look better in front of other people.